 My friend suggested it.
 We were in our mid to late twenties, fresh into yoga and diving into our depths of personal growth.

-It's an interactive book.
 Every morning and night for 40 days you are prompted to read, highlight, and journal write within the pages to heal, unwrap and recognize who you truly are and want to be.

-Another suggestion: Until Today: Daily Devotions for Personal Growth and Peace of Mind
+Other suggestions: Until Today: Daily Devotions for Personal Growth and Peace of Mind

 Attitudes of Gratitude